Top 10 Must-Visit Places in Hanoi for First-Time Travelers

 before 8 AM to see locals doing tai chi or playing shuttlecock.

-2. Hanoi Old Quarter
+2. Hanoi Old

-This maze of
+This maze of narrow

-after a type of goods once sold there.
+type of goods once sold there.

 Don’t Miss: Bún Chả,